korkje/adt/readme.md

 const value = unwrap(get_option());
 ```

-`expect` is similar to `unwrap`, but it also takes a message as it's second argument, which is used to construct the error that is thrown if the variant is `none` or `err`:
+`expect` is similar to `unwrap`, but it also takes a message as its second argument, which is used to construct the error that is thrown if the variant is `none` or `err`:

 ```typescript
 import { expect } from "@korkje/adt";